top of page

 S.O.S.
 Eco-resilience was created to fill a void

+SOS originated from the personal need to process uncomfortable feelings related to environmental degredation and climate change.
 I believe that the symptoms being labeled under eco-anxiety are very sane, reasonable, and healthy responses to an existential threat.
-We all need to feel safe and secure and it is understandable to feel pain, loss, and suffering when something we love and our projected future feels threatened.
+We all need to feel safe and secure and it is understandable to feel pain, loss, grief, or suffering when things we love, and our projected future feels threatened.

 I want you to know you are not alone.

+I have woken in the night in terror, and had dreadful nightmares.
+I have had profound moments of fear and despair, signs of distress and trauma.
+I feel these are perfectly normal responses to threat and the pain we feel.
 Processing uncomfortable topics and sensations can pose challenges for us, hindering our self-care practices.
 Consequently, we might experience heightened substance abuse, post/pre-traumatic stress disorders, changes in interpersonal relationships, and diminished capacity to work.
 Daily living tasks such as eating and sleeping may become difficult, alongside fluctuating emotions and mood swings, reduced motivation and energy levels, indecisiveness, and potential burnout.

 The SOS Eco-resilience project is a response to my journey from despair to empowerment